 12 Sep 1944

-One man from the boat died of jaundice in the North Atlantic.
+A man died of jaundice during a patrol in the North Atlantic.
 [Matrosenobergfreiter Wilhelm Lucksnat]

 16 Sep 1944

-The boat suffered casualties of two dead and three wounded in a Soviet air raid on the harbour of Libau in the Baltic.
+The boat suffered casualties of two dead and three wounded in a Soviet air raid on the harbour of Libau (Liepaja), Latvia.

 17 Sep 1944

-One crewmember took his own life with a pistol in the port of Gotenhafen.
+One of the crew took his own life with a pistol in the port of Gotenhafen.

 18 Sep 1944